Please fill out the following questionnaire, so we may better serve you. You may click the

 1. Do you smoke? (smoking inside is NOT allowed during day care hours)

 2. Do you transport children?
 Will my child/ren ever be in your vehicle?
-Do you have car seats available or do we have
+Do you have car seats available or do we haveto supply one?
+Do you transport to school, which ones?

 3. Do you have pets?
 What kind?
 Are they vaccinated?

 4. How long have you been licensed?
 How many children are presently in your care?
-How long have these children in
+How long have these children in your care been with you?

 5. How do you handle discipline? (we are NOT allowed by Human Services regulations, to ever strike any child!)